Advance Parole Travel While I-485 is Pending with USCIS

 1. Rules for safe traveling with Advance Parole

-Advance Parole allows a foreign national with a pending I-485 adjustment of status application to travel outside the United States without having to obtain a visa.
+Advance Parole allows a foreign national with a pending I-485 adjustment of status application to re-enter the U.S. without having to obtain a visa after they travel abroad.
 However, an Advance Parole travel document cannot be used in place of a passport.

 The U.S. Customs and Border Protection (CBP) officer at the airport or border is charged with making the final decision about which persons are allowed to enter the United States.
 Therefore, the Advance Parole travel experience is never a guaranteed readmission back into America.